Ireland in the Junior Eurovision Song Contest 2022

-Ireland competed in the Junior Eurovision Song Contest 2022, which was held on 11 December 2022 in Yerevan, Armenia.
+Ireland was represented at the Junior Eurovision Song Contest 2022, which was held on 11 December 2022 in Yerevan, Armenia.
 Irish broadcaster TG4 selected Sophie Lennon to represent the country through the televised national final Junior Eurovision Éire, with the competing song "Solas" being internally selected.
 Being from County Down, Lennon was the first singer from Northern Ireland to compete at Junior Eurovision.